jitt-team/fluent-calculations-primitives/.github/README.md

 - Expand a list of supported operations and math functions.
 - Explore ways to optimize lambda expression compilation.
 - Explore a ways to reuse existing calculations and attempt to benefit from :
-   - cached compiled expressions,
+   - Cache compiled expressions,
-   - cached evaluation results,
+   - Cache evaluation results,
-   - partial execution depending on changed parameters.
+   - Partial execution depending on changed parameters.
 - Explore thread-safety aspects.

 ## License